-That’s all for tonight.
-Enjoy the holiday tomorrow, whatever you do, and don’t forget to keep reading!
+That’s all for this week.
+Enjoy the rest of the long weekend and keep reading!

 Bye for now…